cdktf/cdktf-provider-google/docs/lustreInstance.python.md

 - *Type:* str

-Required.

-Immutable.
 The filesystem name for this instance.

 This name is used by client-side tools, including when mounting the instance.
-Must be 8 characters or less and may only contain letters and numbers.
+Must be eight characters or less and can only contain letters and numbers.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.40.0/docs/resources/lustre_instance#filesystem LustreInstance#filesystem}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.41.0/docs/resources/lustre_instance#filesystem LustreInstance#filesystem}

 ---